no10ds/DEPRECATED-rapid-api/docs/guides/usage/schema_creation.md

 The sensitivity level of a dataset can be described by one of three values: `PUBLIC`, `PRIVATE` and `PROTECTED`.
 These determine the access level that different clients will have to the data depending on their permissions.

+Notes:
-Note: If you wish to use the sensitivity level `PROTECTED` then you must first create a Protected Domain for your Dataset.
+- If you wish to use the sensitivity level `PROTECTED` then you must first create a Protected Domain for your Dataset.
 See the [data access docs](data_access.md)
+- Sensitivity is taken from the original schema definition when an updated version of the schema is uploaded

+### Version
+The schema version is automatically generated and cannot be updated by the user

 ### Tags 🏷
 You can add up to 30 custom tags to a dataset.
 These are in a key: value format which allow for identification and categorisation of the datasets.